 To encourage and facilitate Board renewal, the Board has approved a mandatory retirement policy.
-Directors will not be eligible for re-election at an annual general meeting if, as of the date of that annual general meeting, the director (i) is 75 years old or older, or (ii) has served as a director on the Board for 10 or more years, whichever is later.
+Directors will not be eligible for re-election at an annual general meeting if, as of the date of that annual general meeting, the director (i) is 75 years old or older, and (ii) has served as a director on the Board for 10 or more years.
 The Board may waive the mandatory retirement if, after conducting a thorough search, a qualified replacement director cannot be found; or if the retiring director possesses such unique skills that the loss of these skills would be a material loss to the Company.

-Diversity
+Board Diversity

-The Board believes that diversity will enrich the Board.
-The Corporate Governance & Nominating Committee takes diversity, including gender diversity, into consideration as part of its overall recruitment and selection process in respect of its Board and senior management.
-However, the Board does not have a formal policy on the representation of women on the Board or in senior management as it does not believe that a formal policy will necessarily result in the identification or selection of the best candidates.
-However, the Board is mindful of the benefit of diversity on the Board and management of the Company and the need to maximize the effectiveness of the Board and management and their respective decision-making abilities.
-Accordingly, in searches for new directors, the Corporate Governance & Nominating Committee will consider the level of female representation and diversity on the Board and management as one of many factors used in its search process.
+The Board believes that a diversity of attributes, experience and capabilities will enrich the Board.
+The Corporate Governance & Nominating Committee takes diversity (including gender diversity), into consideration as part of its overall recruitment and selection process for directors.
+The Board does not have a formal policy on diversity because the Board does not believe that a formal policy will necessarily result in the identification or selection of the best candidates.
+However, the Board is mindful of the benefit of diversity for the Board and the need to maximize the effectiveness of the Board and its decision-making abilities.

-The Company has not yet set measurable objectives for achieving gender diversity and will consider establishing measureable objectives in the future.
-The Board does not currently support fixed percentages for any selection criteria, because the composition of the Board is based on the numerous factors established by the selection criteria and it is ultimately the skills, experience, character and behavioral qualities that are most important in determining the value which an individual could bring to the Board.
+The Board has not yet set measurable objectives for achieving gender diversity and will consider establishing measureable objectives in the future.
+The Board does not currently support fixed numbers or percentages for any director selection criteria, because the composition of the Board is based ultimately on the skills, experience, character and behavioural qualities that are most important in determining the value that an individual would bring to the Board.